 Q: What is "4K"?

 A: 4K is a general term for high-resolution digital displays and video formats with horizontal resolution of around 4000 pixels.
 4K projectors have been used in movie theaters for many years.
 At the end of 2012, the first flat-panel 4K TVs appeared.
 These TVs, officially known as Ultra High Definition TVs, have screen resolution of 3840 horizontal pixels x 2160 vertical pixels — twice the horizontal and vertical resolution of 1080p (1920 x 1080 pixels).
 4K has four times the total pixels of 1080p and is capable of creating a much more detailed picture.
-As of this writing (12/12) there is no true 4K content available, although 4K TVs include video processing that upconverts lower-resolution sources to 4K.
+As of this writing (7/13) true 4K content nearly nonexistent.
+Sony has introduced a 4K media player that can store and play back 4K movies, but it is only compatible with Sony's own 55" and 65" X900 4K TVs.
+All 4K TVs include video processing that upconverts lower-resolution sources to 4K, so all video sources should look better on a 4K screen.
 To see the added detail 4K is capable of will require larger screens and/or sitting closer to the screen than with 1080p TVs.

 Q: Where can I find 1080p video content?

 A: Since so many TVs offer top-of-the-line 1080p video resolution, a lot of folks wonder what their options are for 1080p viewing.
 The most common 1080p content is Blu-ray movies, although some satellite TV providers offer 1080p on-demand movies as well.
 To learn more about HD video resolution, see our article that explains HDTV resolution, or watch our HDTV resolution video to get the basics.

 |More and more TVs can play movies from services like Netflix® and Amazon Video on Demand™.|

 Q: How can I watch movies and TV shows from Netflix® and other online sources on my TV?